ajayravindranathan/tlc303/lakeformation_permissions_amazon_sagemaker.md

 <img width="765" alt="Screenshot 2021-11-20 at 13 46 40" src="https://user-images.githubusercontent.com/81493814/142728663-a086c25a-f382-4ff8-bfe8-90ef2b23a37e.png">

-Give the databse a name for example "local_tlc303" and click create.
+Give the databse a name for example "local_tlc303" and click "Create database".